Sauce Walka: Career

 Sauce Walka started his rapping career in 2007 under the name A-Walk as part of a Houston rap group called Mostheard.
 He began releasing mixtapes as Sauce Walka in 2014, in the same year forming the duo Sauce Twinz with another rapper, Sancho Saucy.
 Sauce Walka credits himself with popularizing the modern usage of the hip-hop slang term "drip", a word he uses extensively throughout his lyrics.
 In 2015, he gained attention after releasing a "diss song" titled "Wack 2 Wack", targeted at the musician Drake, accusing him of appropriating Houston hip-hop culture.

 Sauce Walka has collaborated with rappers such as A$AP Rocky, Bun B, Chief Keef, Lil' Keke, Maxo Kream, Migos, Slim Thug, Travis Scott, Trinidad James and XXXTentacion.

 The Sauce Factory

 Sauce Walka founded the independent record label The Sauce Factory (TSF) in 2014.
 TSF has signed 5th Ward JP, Peso Peso, Rizzoo Rizzoo, Rodji Diego, and Sancho Saucy.

 In 2025, Sauce Walka and his TSF Artist Sayso P were both shot.
 Sayso P was killed and Sauce Walka was injured in the leg.
 The vehicle used to transport the two shooters would be found.
 One suspected shooter, Jayden Dandridge, would be charged, only to be found shot to death soon afterwards.
-However, the second suspected shooter, Kevin Brown, was able to get charged for the shooting of Sayso P. and Sauce Wilka as well.
+However, the second suspected shooter, Kevin Brown, was able to get charged for the shooting of Sayso P. and Sauce Walka as well.